ait-tr/cohort30/basic_programming/lesson_20/homework.md

 person who is under 18 years of age.

 **Task 3.**
-Implement a computer warehouse by analogy with a book and a library.
-(a task for the whole week).
+Implement a computer warehouse by analogy with a book and a library (a task for the whole week).

 **Task 4.**